Matt146/Load-Balancer/README.md

 ```

 2. Start the instances of your server.
-3. Start the load balancer
+3. Build the load balancer (go build loadbalancer.go)

+4. Run the build

-   Also, it binds to port 80.
+   Also, keep in mind that it binds to port 80